 Philippines is no different that is why we have this dish called Fish Head sinigang, basically it’s a fish head cooked in a tamarind based broth.
 Any fish head can be used but usually we use larger types of fish so you get lots of meat from it.
 This dish might have started because of some ingenious reasons to feed poverty stricken families, it’s not the case these days as this dish is expensive when ordered in restaurants, I even remember there are restaurants that specializes only on this dish and there is always a massive ordering queue in the fast food court.
 While it might freak-out a lot of people this is definitely a tasty dish and if you love seafood this should not be missed out.

 - 3 large Hapuka heads (or any large fish)

 - 3 large tomatoes, chopped

 - In a pot onions and tomatoes then pour water.
 Bring to a boil.

-- Once boiling add fish, miso and tamarind mix, simmer for 5-10 minutes.
-If the fish head is too large you might need to cook each head individually.
+- Once boiling add fish, miso and tamarind mix, simmer for 5-10 minutes (or until cooked).
+If the fish head is too large you might need to cook each head individually and increase the time.

 - Add mustard greens then simmer for 2 more minutes.

 - Season with Fish sauce and freshly ground black pepper